Steve Wozniak: Pre-Apple

 Their first business partnership began later that year when Wozniak read an article titled "Secrets of the Little Blue Box" from the October 1971 issue of Esquire, and started to build his own "blue boxes" that enabled one to make long-distance phone calls at no cost.
 Jobs, who handled the sales of the blue boxes, managed to sell some two hundred of them for $150 each, and split the profit with Wozniak.
 Jobs later told his biographer that if it had not been for Wozniak's blue boxes, "there wouldn't have been an Apple."

 In 1973, Jobs was working for arcade game company Atari, Inc. in Los Gatos, California.
 He was assigned to create a circuit board for the arcade video game Breakout.
 According to Atari co-founder Nolan Bushnell, Atari offered $100 for each chip that was eliminated in the machine.
 Jobs had little knowledge of circuit board design and made a deal with Wozniak to split the fee evenly between them if Wozniak could minimize the number of chips.
 Wozniak reduced the number of chips by 50, by using RAM for the brick representation.
-Whilst a lack of scoring or coin mechanisms made Woz's prototype unusable, Jobs was paid the full bonus regardless.
+Whilst a lack of scoring or coin mechanisms made Wozniak's prototype unusable, Jobs was paid the full bonus regardless.
 Jobs told Wozniak that Atari gave them only $700 and that Wozniak's share was thus $350.
 Wozniak did not learn about the actual $5,000 bonus until ten years later.
 While dismayed, he said that if Jobs had told him about it and had said he needed the money, Wozniak would have given it to him.

 In 1975, Wozniak began designing and developing the computer that would eventually make him famous, the Apple I. With the Apple I, Wozniak was largely working to impress other members of the Palo Alto–based Homebrew Computer Club, a local group of electronics hobbyists interested in computing.
 The club was one of several key centers which established the home hobbyist era, essentially creating the microcomputer industry over the next few decades.
 Unlike other custom Homebrew designs, the Apple had an easy-to-achieve video capability that drew a crowd when it was unveiled.